 The following foods and substances may raise the risk that health experts associate with ovarian cancer:

-If ovarian cancer and its treatment are causing digestive issues that are affecting how a person eats and drinks, they may want to consider the
+If ovarian cancer and its treatment are causing digestive issues that are affecting how a person eats and drinks, they may want to consider the following tips:

 - Gas and bloating: Try having smoothies, eating high calorie snacks, and having smaller meals more frequently to avoid bloating.
 Also, drinking peppermint or chamomile tea can help ease gas and stomach pain.